btylerw/steam-tracker/README.md

 * [HowLongToBeatAPI](https://github.com/ckatzorke/howlongtobeat)

 ### TODOS
-* Setup and connect database to store user information
+~~Setup and connect database to store user information~~
-* Setup authentication (JWT)
+~~Setup authentication (JWT)~~
-* Allow users to customize backlog
+~~Allow users to customize backlog~~
-* Store backlog data in database to avoid performance heavy and repetitive API calls
+~~Store backlog data in database to avoid performance heavy and repetitive API calls~~
+* Create method to track progress on completing markdown
+* Update styling on Games/Backlog pages to more neatly display items
+* Investigate adding progress bars to backlog games
+* Add more account statistics to Home page